AnwariasEu/mpd-control/README.md

 ToDo:

-- Automated instalation
+- Automated installation
 - Icons pause-play
 - Fuse all apllets into one with 3 Buttons
-- Show current titel when hover
+- Show current titel when hovered over
+- Orientation when moved